 - (1) The Contractor shall manage facilities and resources to optimize the effectiveness of operations in support of the DOE mission.
 The Contractor shall maintain critical skill mixes and resources at the Laboratory.
 The Contractor should perform make/buy analyses on work functions that may be inefficient and determine options for improvement.
 The Contractor shall examine Laboratory operations to consolidate work efforts, eliminate duplication of scientific effort, identify underutilized facilities, and reduce operational costs.
-Site planning activities shall be conducted by the Contractor proactively addressing concerns of DOE, regulatory agencies, and stakeholder groups. - (2) The Contractor shall support DOE/ORO in its responsibilities for land use planning and land management activities for the DOE Oak Ridge Reservation, which consists of 34,545 acres of federally-owned land.
-The Contractor's responsibilities, as directed by DOE and as identified in the DOE/ORO Reservation Management Plan and the Facility Information
+Site planning activities shall be conducted by the Contractor proactively addressing concerns of DOE, regulatory agencies, and stakeholder groups. - (2) The Contractor shall support DOE/ORO in its responsibilities for land use planning and land management activities and natural resources management for the DOE Oak Ridge Reservation, which consists of 33749 acres of federally-owned land.
+The Contractor's responsibilities are land and facility planning for the Laboratory site, coordinating and conducting research and its associated operational and maintenance activities within the National Environmental Research Park (NERP). - The contractor shall assist DOE through direct participation and other (3)support in achieving DOE's energy efficiency goals and objective in electricity, water, and thermal consumption, conservation, and savings, including goals and objectives contained in Executive Order 13423, Strengthening Federal Environmental, Energy, and Transportation Management.
+The Contractor shall maintain and update, as appropriate, its Site Plan (as required elsewhere in the contract) to include detailed plans and milestones for achieving site-specific energy efficiency goals and objectives.
+With respect to this paragraph, the Plan shall consider all potential sources of funds, in the following order: 1) the maximum use of private sector, third party financing applied on a life-cycle cost effective basis, particularly from Energy Savings Performance contracts and Utility Energy Services Contracts awarded by DOE; and 2) only after third-party financing options are evaluated, in the event that energy efficiency and water conservation improvements cannot be effectively incorporated into a private sector financing arrangement that is in the best interests of the Government, then DOE funding and funding from overhead accounts can be utilized. - (4) In addition to the services specifically described in other provisions of this SOW, the Contractor shall perform services as DOE and the Contractor shall agree in writing that will be performed from time to time under this contract as Oak Ridge or elsewhere, as follows:

-Management System (FIMS) database, include land and facility planning for the Laboratory site, conducting research and operational and maintenance activities within the NERP, and integrating reservation activities among contractors and other parties to support DOE's management responsibility.
+- (i) Services incidental or related to the services described in other provisions of this SOW. - (ii) Services, using existing facilities and capabilities, for other federal agencies and nonfederal entities in accordance with policies and procedures established by DOE. - Services, using existing or enhanced facilities and capabilities, for the Nuclear Regulatory Commission (NRC), under agency agreements between NRC and DOE. - (iv) Services in support of ORO programs when the work involved has been determined by DOE to be within the unique capabilities of the Contractor or when the work involved has been determined by DOE to be within the special scientific and technical capabilities of the Contractor and the urgent need for the services precludes acquiring them from another source.

-- (3) In addition to the services specifically described in other provisions of this SOW, the Contractor shall perform services as DOE and the Contractor shall agree in writing that will be performed from time to time under this contract at Oak Ridge or elsewhere, as follows: - (i) Services incidental or related to the services described in other provisions of this SOW. - (ii) Services, using existing facilities and capabilities, for other federal agencies and nonfederal entities in accordance with policies and procedures established by DOE. - (iii) Services, using existing or enhanced facilities and capabilities, for the Nuclear Regulatory Commission (NRC), under agency agreements between NRC and DOE. - (iv) Services in support of ORO programs when the work involved has been determined by DOE to be within the unique capabilities of the Contractor or when the work involved has been determined by DOE to be within the special scientific and technical capabilities of the Contractor and the urgent need for the services precludes acquiring them from another source. - (4) The Contractor shall support the closeout of Contract No. DE-AC05-96OR22464 with Lockheed Martin Energy Research Corp.
-(LMER) by providing up to 2000 staff hours, without cost to LMER to prepare necessary reports, or respond to inquiries, claims, or other actions, with said support being scheduled on a mutually agreeable basis.
-This estimate shall not be exceeded without the prior consent of the Contracting Officer.
-The parties agree that no fee is payable in support of this closeout activity.
+DE-AC05-00OR22725 Modification No. M122 Section D

-SECTION D - PACKAGING AND MARKING
+SECTION D-PACKAGING AND MARKING